keptn/keptn.github.io/content/docs/develop/how_to/automated_operations/remediation/index.md

   * *scalling*: scales the Kubernetes pod of the deployment based on the specified value.
   * *featuretoggle*: toggles a feature flag specified by the value and controlled by the Unleash framework.

-## Add a Remediation Action to Service
+## Add a Remediation Action to a Service

 **Important:** In the following command, the value of the `resourceUri` must be set to `remediation.yaml`.